Schizophrenia is strongly linked to a higher-than-normal chance of suicide and suicide attempts.

 People with schizophrenia are more likely to commit suicide if they are young, male, white, and never married.

-The condition is also more likely if someone did well in his everyday life before he was diagnosed with schizophrenia, developed depression after the diagnosis, has a history of alcohol or other substance abuse, and a history of past suicide attempts.
+The condition is also more likely if someone did well in their everyday life before they were diagnosed with schizophrenia, developed depression after the diagnosis, has a history of alcohol or other substance abuse, and a history of past suicide attempts.

 The classic person with schizophrenia who attempts suicide may: